Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Test results

 \section{Test results}

-Preliminary tests with the hardware were done by installing the RF system into four of the 3.2 m long quadrupole sections in the E989 experiment.
-Note that while it is not clear in Figure \ref{fig:ring_from_top}, each quadrupole contains 3.2 m long and 1.6 m short sections.
+The hardware was tested by installing the RF system into all of the quadrupole sections in the E989 experiment.
+A 450 V amplitude RF voltage with an azimuthally dependent phase was applied to all of the quadrupole sections.
+The voltage was split between the long and the short quadrupoles by an HV divider.
 The motion of the beam centroid was extracted from the tracker detector \cite{ref:tracker} data.
-The CBO was reduced by a factor of 2.7 ($\approx 6$ mm) after an application of $30~\mu$s of RF field at the right phase (See Figure \ref{fig:rf_test_result}).

-Figure \ref{fig:datasimulation} shows a good agreement between the preliminary test results and simulations at various phases.
-Several factors regarding initial conditions and ring parameters account for the phase shift between the data and the simulation.
-However, the discrepancy is not critical as the optimum phase is experimentally determined after several measurements with different RF phases.

-The voltage applied on the quadrupoles were measured to be approximately 150 V in the tests.
-The amplifiers can provide as large as 1 kV on this system, but the impedance mismatch is causing only a small fraction to pass to the quadrupoles.
-This can be improved by adding impedance matching transformers between the gas discharge protectors and the AC coupling capacitors of Figure \ref{fig:total_RF}.
-Moreover, we are going to install splitters at the output of the amplifiers and apply the same voltage on the 3.2 m and 1.6 m long quadrupoles simultaneously.
-This increases the total quadrupole length from 12.8 m to 19.2 m.
-Combining these two upgrades, we are expecting roughly 5 times better performance.
-This will let us trim off the CBO in less than $15~\mu$s.